shibakoichiro/personal-website/content/publication/shiba-epidemiology-2020/index.md

 date = 2020-06-05
 authors = ["Koichiro Shiba","Masamichi Hanazato","Jun Aida", "Katsunori Kondo",  "Mariana Arcaya", "Peter James", "Ichiro Kawachi"] publication_types = ["2"]
-summary = "
-**Background**:
-The association between neighborhood environment and health may be biased due to confounding by residential self-selection.
-The displacement of disaster victims can act as a natural experiment that exposes residents to neighborhood environments they did not select, allowing for the study of neighborhood effects on health.
+summary = "**Background**:The association between neighborhood environment and health may be biased due to confounding by residential self-selection.
+The displacement of disaster victims can act as a natural experiment that exposes residents to neighborhood environments they did not select, allowing for the study of neighborhood effects on health.**Methods**:We leveraged data from a cohort of older adults 65 years of age or older living in Iwanuma, Japan, located 80 km west of the 2011 Great East Japan Earthquake and Tsunami.
-**Methods**:
-We leveraged data from a cohort of older adults 65 years of age or older living in Iwanuma, Japan, located 80 km west of the 2011 Great East Japan Earthquake and Tsunami.
 Surveys were conducted 7 months before the disaster, as well as 2.5 and 5.5 years afterward, and linked with medical records.
-We classified each individuals type of exposure to neighborhood environment based on proximity to local food and recreation destinations and walkability.
-**Results**:
-Fixed-effect models indicated that change in the exposure type from low to high urban density was associated with increased body mass index (0.46kg/m2; 95% confidence interval [CI] = 0.20, 0.73), waist circumference (1.8cm; 95% CI = 0.56, 3.0), low-density lipoprotein cholesterol
+We classified each individuals type of exposure to neighborhood environment based on proximity to local food and recreation destinations and walkability.**Results**:Fixed-effect models indicated that change in the exposure type from low to high urban density was associated with increased body mass index (0.46kg/m2; 95% confidence interval [CI] = 0.20, 0.73), waist circumference (1.8cm; 95% CI = 0.56, 3.0), low-density lipoprotein cholesterol
 (11mg/dl; 95% CI = 5.0, 17), and decreased high-density lipoprotein cholesterol (3.1mg/dl; 95% CI = 5.0, 1.3).
-We observed similar trends when we analyzed only the individuals who experienced postdisaster relocation to temporary homes.
-**Conclusions**:
-Increased proximity to food outlets was simultaneously correlated with greater walkability and accessibility to recreational destinations; however, any protective association of physical activity-promoting built environment appeared to be offset by proximity to unhealthy food outlets, especially fast-food restaurants and bars" featured = false publication = "*Epidemiology*"
+We observed similar trends when we analyzed only the individuals who experienced postdisaster relocation to temporary homes.**Conclusions**:Increased proximity to food outlets was simultaneously correlated with greater walkability and accessibility to recreational destinations; however, any protective association of physical activity-promoting built environment appeared to be offset by proximity to unhealthy food outlets, especially fast-food restaurants and bars" featured = false publication = "*Epidemiology*"